playfulprogramming/playfulprogramming/content/blog/preface/index.md

 >
 > **The median annual wage for computer and information technology occupations was $91,250 in May 2020**.

+While this number may be specific to the U.S., and other countries and markets may have different rates, programming tends to be a good bet for a sustainable long-term career.

 ## Why should I learn these tools?

 While web development is broadly helpful to learn as a skill for work in engineering, these frameworks, in particular, are a considerable boon to learn.